DrOreo002/PermissionDatabase/README.md

-# PermissionDatabase v1.7
+# PermissionDatabase v1.8
-* Added 13 new permission provider
+* Added 6 new permission provider
-* Removed duplicated permissions
+* Icons are now updated